-Genetics, the mono virus, gut bacteria, and even hormones have each been thought to be causes of chronic fatigue.
+Genetics, the mono virus, gut bacteria, and even hormones have all been blamed for chronic fatigue.

-Maybe each of these is too specific.
+But what if we are getting too specific?
 Maybe the root cause of fatigue is something more generalized.

 The last time you sprained your ankle, it became red, hot to touch, swollen, and painful didn’t it?

-But chronic fatigue syndrome is a much more complex process than an ankle sprain.
-That complexity allows CFS to affect many different areas of your body.
-From your brain to your immune system (and everywhere in between) become affected.
+But Chronic Fatigue Syndrome is a much more complex process than an ankle sprain.
+That’s why CFS affects many different areas of your body, from your brain to your immune system.
 And inflammation may be what’s at the root cause of all your problems.

 What exactly is inflammation?

 Inflammation is the complex biological response your body uses to respond to harmful stimuli.

 Your body has two immune systems that respond to intruders: